 4 Additional files: If you want to add a file for students that will assist them in the assignment then you can add this here.

 Set the dates and times in Allow submission from and Due date for the assignment and ensure the check boxes are ticked.
 It is recommended that Always show description is ticked.

 1 Allow submissions from: This is the date and time when students can start submitting.

 2 Due date: This is the date and time for the deadline of the assignment.

 3 Cut-off date: After this date and time is passed students will not be able to submit at all.

 - Leave the File submissions check box ticked as this will enable students to upload files.
-If you want students to type directly into a Moodle assignment then tick the check box Online text.
+If you want students to type directly into a Moodle assignment or submit video, then tick the check box Online text.
 Select the maximum number of files they can upload if needed, leave the Maximum submission size at default unless you wish to restrict file size.

 1 Submission types:Online text, file submission or both.
 If Online text is selected then can set a word limit.